 - Module 3: Inclusive Leadership: Moving Beyond Diversity towards Racial Equity (For People Leaders)

-Additionally, our 3 hour workshop Diversity, Equity and Inclusion in the Workplace is also available.
+- Our 3 hour workshop Diversity, Equity and Inclusion in the Workplace is also available.
 This program focuses on defining and understanding diversity and inclusion, understanding the value of diversity and identifying the behaviours that align with valuing diversity in the workplace.

 In addition to the above training sessions - we offer a number of workshops and webinars on Respect and Discrimination in the Workplace, Multiculturalism, and many more.
 Click here to see all of our workshops.